Rivals-Workshop-Community-Projects/rivals-workshop-assistant/README.md

 An all-in-one tool for automating Rivals of Aether modding tasks

 Current features:
-- Load defines from source files
+- Load defines and macros from source files
-- Inject needed defines
+- Inject needed defines and macros

 Todo:
-- Macro support
 - Download resource libraries from cdn
 - Codegen from seed
 - Mockup asset generation